godkama/NitroGen-FixHTML2IMG/README.md

 ---

-## Additional Informations
+## Additional Information
-General Informations:
+- Need help?
+Join the [Discord Server](https://astraadev.github.io/discord).
-- If you find any malfunction, join my [Discord Server](https://discord.gg/PKR7nM9j9U).
+- Contributions are welcome!
+Open an issue or create a pull request.